Skip to Content

 Many families in Pasadena have questions about the legal process after losing a loved one.
 Navigating the filing process includes understanding strict California statutes of limitations.
 Families normally have two years from the date of death to start a wrongful death claim.
 If they miss this deadline, they may forfeit the chance to recover compensation.
 Certain scenarios, such as claims involving government agencies, may have unique timelines or added procedures.
 Filing in the Los Angeles Superior Court—often at the Pasadena Courthouse—can help local families feel supported during the legal process.

-At this time, we would like to step forward to assist your family by seeing that fair and full compensation for the wrongful death is paid to those that are deserving.
+At this time, we would like to step forward to assist your family by seeing that fair and full compensation for the wrongful death is paid to those who are deserving.
 Contact our Pasadena wrongful death attorney by calling (626) 642-9302 today.

 A skilled Pasadena personal injury lawyer from our firm understands that filing a lawsuit for survivors cannot erase their loss.
 However, legal action may relieve financial strain and help create a better path forward.
 There are no upfront fees for our services.
 Our fees are paid from settlements or jury verdicts we win, and if there is no recovery, you owe us nothing.